JohnJKerr/rec-tech-blog/src/content/posts/bullhorn-one-integrations.md

 same authentication mechanisms, so you won't need to reinvent the wheel there.
 If not, then stay tuned for our future post on authenticating with Bullhorn.

+Onto the Bullhorn One specifics.
+There are a LOT of endpoints! 😅 Fortunately, you can identify most of them by the "Pay and Bill" prefix that Bullhorn applies.
+For the purposes of this blog, we'll assume you're looking to get billing data out of Bullhorn One.

+The first place you are likely to look is the [timesheets](https://bullhorn.github.io/rest-api-docs/entityref.html#timesheet) endpoint - as it happens an example of an endpoint without the "Pay and Bill" prefix.
+While you can potentially get _some_ useful data from there, such as hours worked, from a revenue perspective that endpoint is largely useless.

+Instead, you want to be looking at